-• Corticosteroids (anti-inflammatory medicines) given orally or by injection (systemic) are probably effective treatments for people hospitalised with COVID-19.
-We don’t know whether they cause unwanted effects.
+• Corticosteroids (anti-inflammatory medicines) given orally or by injection (systemic) are evaluated for the treatment of coronavirus disease 2019 (COVID-19).

 What are corticosteroids?

 Corticosteroids are anti-inflammatory drugs that reduce redness and swelling that arises due to an insult (e.g. injury, irritation) to the body.
 They also reduce the activity of the immune system, which defends the body against disease and infection.
 Corticosteroids are used to treat a variety of conditions, such as asthma, eczema, joint strains, and rheumatoid arthritis.
 Systemic corticosteroids can be swallowed or taken as an injection to treat problems anywhere in the body.
 Short-term intake of high doses can increase the risk of further infections (including fungal infections) as well as high blood sugar and blood pressure.
 Furthermore, it can cause swelling of the body and psychiatric side effects such as steroid psychosis and delirium.

 Why are corticosteroids possible treatments for COVID-19?